IBM/dbb-zappbuild/docs/BUILD.md

 ### Perform Full Build to build all files

-The zAppBuild build option `--fullBuild` builds all files within the build scope which have a build script mapping defined in file.properties
+The zAppBuild build option `--fullBuild` drops the existing collections and recreates them by building all files within the build scope which have a build script mapping defined in file.properties

 ```
 groovyz dbb-zappbuild/build.groovy \